 It isn’t uncommon for individuals to pay for cybercriminals to launch a botnet on their behalf.
 While there are many reasons for DDoS attacks the end result is the same; service disruption and downtime.

 Ultimately, understanding why attackers launch attacks isn’t as important as knowing how to stop an attack.
 Well-defined cybersecurity procedures will give you a chance to defend yourself no matter who is trying to attack you, and could help you to stay up if the time comes.

 Types of DDoS Attacks

 Defending against DDoS attacks starts by developing awareness of the types of DDoS attacks you can encounter.
 Generally, DDoS attacks can be divided into three main types; volume-based attacks, protocol attacks and application-layer attacks.
 Each of these attacks works in a different way:

 Volume Based Attacks

-Protocol attacks are DDoSattacks that use protocols to monopolise server resources.
+Protocol attacks are DDoS attacks that use protocols to monopolize server resources.
 Common protocol attacks are Ping of Death, SYN floods and smurf attacks.
 In the case of a SYN flood, the attacker sends spoofed SYN messages to initiate a TCP handshake with a machine without closing the connection.

 Application Layer Attacks